pioupiou-archive/api-doc/docs/index.md

 Welcome to the Pioupiou developers portal.

-Pioupiou is build from the beginning with the idea of making it's data available in an open and easily reusable way.
+From the inception, Pioupiou was built with the idea of making its data available in an open and easily reusable way.

 We believe that the value is not the data, but the innovative uses **you** will create from it.

 ## API endpoints

 ### Measurements
-* [Live] : latest measurements
+* [Live]: latest measurements
-* [Archive] : historical data
+* [Archive]: historical data
-* [Push] : real-time feed using [Socket.IO]
+* [Push]: real-time feed using [Socket.IO]

 ## License